zivepstein/planetarium/README.md

 <b>Skymaps</b>: Skymaps are a media asset in the dome that can be rendered as a "skin" for the dome.
 They take as input a jpeg image to map to a sphere (think a rectangular world map that stands in for a spherical globe).
 An example skymap with the correct dimensions is in the folder.

+<h2>Conducting Shows</h2>
+The planetarium only seats 32, and given the enormous interest on the 5C's, it can be challenging ensuring everyone gets to see the show you create.
+Here is a routine I have used to make this process relatively easy.

+<ol><li>Create a 20-25 minute show you think people would like. </li>
+<li> Choose a night and a 2-hour chunk of time to conduct the show (i.e. 9-9:30, 9:30-10, 10-10:30, 10:30-11)</li>
+<li> Create a google form where you ask people for names, email and which show they are RSVPing for (like this one: https://goo.gl/forms/m2Mi1ta8bJ515K8z2) </li>
+<li> Create a facebook event using the Pomona Planetarium facebook page (https://www.facebook.com/pomonaplanetarium/, if you're not an admin ask Adam or Elvis for privelages or to post it for you), where you request people to follow to google form link to RSVP</li>
+<li>Track responses on GF to ensure you don't overflow. </li>

 <h2>Thesis</h2>
 Many of the lessons and techniques I learned are discussed in detail in my media studies thesis.
 The PDF for it is in this repo as well.